 Homemade Pie Dough Recipe

-I based the dough loosely on my new favorite pie dough recipe, just adding a bit of sugar to sweeten it slightly and adjusting quantities a bit to keep it simple to make, nice to handle, and still having the texture I was looking for.
+We based the dough loosely on our favorite pie dough recipe, just adding a bit of sugar to sweeten it slightly and adjusting a bit to make it easier to handle, and still having the texture we were looking for.
 Add a layer of chocolate chips which melt down perfectly when the pie is baked.
 Then toss together a ton of berries (one can never have too many berries!), then bake, slice and serve.
 With a dusting of powdered sugar.
 Delicious!

 As long as you have at least a 2’x3′ section of counter space to roll it out, this slab is well worth the monstrous proportions.
-And if your clan can’t eat it all, I’m sure there is a neighbor or two who could use a little sweetening up. 😉
+And if your clan can’t eat it all, hopefully there is a lucky neighbor or two who could use a little sweetening up. 😉

 P.S.
 We love this recipe so much we added it to our cookbook, Bountiful.
 It was a perfect recipe for our garden focused book.